 Trips to Barcelona are incomplete without visiting the Gothic Quarter in the old part of the city.
 Enter into a world of interconnecting streets and alleys.
 A portion of it contains the remnants of Roman walls of the town.

-The spiritual and secular center of Barcelona still holds the ancient Roman relics and the Historic monuments represents the foundation of middle ages that date back to almost 2000 years.
+The spiritual and secular center of Barcelona still holds the ancient Roman relics, and the Historic monuments represent the foundation of middle ages that date back to almost 2000 years.
 The cathedral on Monte Tabor is the triumph of the Gothic Architecture being the highest point in the town center.

 Enjoy the Food at La Boqueria Market